grant-king/ML_progress/log.md

 **Thoughts:** Mostly exercisms today.
 Working on robot-simulator exercise to help with exploring graph theory.
 Need to plan to cover more of these missed or not-yet-reached aspects of cs.

+Day 58: April 1, 2019

+**Today's Progress:** Working through two new involved courses.
+TPTM Twitter data analysis day 1.
+Exercism run-length-encoding exercise.

+**Thoughts:** I have started following my revised plan for the next phase of learning.
+I need more CS theory background before I feel comfortable moving forward with the projects I have in mind.
+One new course is to learn to maximize the time I have to learn this stuff, called mindshift: https://www.coursera.org/learn/mindshift/home/welcome

+The other course is more of an interactive textbook that I will use to guide me through learning this next level of CS concepts in an ideal order.
+I've already covered a lot of the concepts but in piecemeal to get through projects.
+I need to properly learn these concepts for a better overall comprehension.
+Although it uses modern python in the examples, the textbook has some major navigation, style, and clarity drawbacks so I hope to mostly use it to track my overall progress through these topics: https://runestone.academy/runestone/static/pythonds/index.html

+Today is the first day of twitter data analysis in the TPTM training course.
+So far mostly setup.
+I finally realized a better way to install packages in Anaconda.
+I don't know why it has taken me this long to realize what was happening.
+I will remember to add conda-forge to the sources of new environments for easy community package installations.
+I think using pip when conda comes up blank may have caused all of those frustrating package errors previously.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA